-- An ultrasound, CT, or MRI may show the tumor.
-You may be given contrast liquid to help the tumor show up better.
+- Ultrasound, CT, or MRI pictures will show the location and size of the cancer.
+Pictures may also show if cancer has spread to other places in your body.
+You may be given contrast liquid to help the cancer show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 - An endoscopy is a procedure used to check for a tumor.
 An endoscopic ultrasound uses sound waves to show your pancreas on a monitor.
 An endoscopic retrograde cholangiopancreatography (ERCP) may also be used to help open a narrow or blocked bile duct.